MSNBC Panel Insults ‘Repulsive’ Donald Trump: ‘He’s Disgusting To Look At’

 The rally was typically fiery, perhaps even more than the usual Trump rally, because the president was gloating — taking a victory lap since Special Counsel Robert Mueller appears to have cleared him of collusion.

-Following two years of intense investigations Mueller submitted his final report to Attorney General William Barr, who released his own memo in which he quotes the Mueller report which explicitly states that neither Trump nor members of his campaign conspired with Russia to defeat Hillary Clinton.
+Following two years of intense investigations Mueller submitted his final report to Attorney General William Barr, who released his own memo in which he quotes the Mueller report which explicitly states that neither Trump, nor members of his campaign conspired with Russia to defeat Hillary Clinton.

 Trump described House Democrats as “sick,” accusing them of perpetuating a political “hoax” in order to take him down.
 But it was Trump’s comments about House Intelligence Chairman Adam Schiff that appear to have hit a nerve with MSNBC’s Donny Deutsch and Joe Scarborough.

-The two relentlessly mocked Trump’s physical appearance and mental state.
 “He was in Michigan last night embarrassing himself again,” Scarborough said of the president.
 “I really felt sorry for him, so sorry for him.
 Sort of a sad, sad — just a sad decline for the man.”

 Deutsch and Scarborough speculated that Trump is “panicking” over his re-election chances, which is why his Michigan rally speech was profanity and insult-ridden, according to the duo.
 Following a conversation about Trump’s re-election chances, Deutsch quickly moved on to the president’s insulting and mocking of Adam Schiff.